+ Why do we need another renewable energy project?

 + Why does this project need to be built at this location?

-Large-scale wind energy projects must be built in the right spot, where wind resources are abundant.
-Studies have identified Palehua as the only remaining site to build a wind farm on Oahu.
+Wind energy projects must be built in the right spot, where wind resources are abundant.
+Studies have identified Palehua as the last remaining site to build a wind farm on Oahu.
+The other sites identified were the North Shore, which already has two wind projects, and Kaʻena Point, which is a protected State park and too far from existing transmission lines.
 For more information, see Hawaiian Electric's wind maps.

 + Why can’t we keep things the way they are?